 Detailed information about satisfying conditions of admission is included in the website Newly Admitted Students website section.

 All conditions of admission are stated on the offer letter.
 Examples are completion of a current program with a specific average and confirmation of degree conferred, presentation of original bachelor’s and/or master’s diplomas, and satisfactory completion of a Qualifying Research Paper (QRP) or submission of a master’s paper/thesis for review.

 All conditions must be satisfied before final registration is permitted.
+However, students are allowed to enroll in courses and register (pay tuition fees) when conditions of admission are not yet fulfilled.
 When every condition of admission has been cleared, an "All Conditions Satisfied" e-mail message will be sent.